nmshd/documentation/_docs_integrate/02-connector-create-relationships.md

 ## Create a Relationship

-Once the external relationship template has been successfully read in, and the terms/requested content be found acceptable, one can answer the template with a relationship creation change request.
+Once the external relationship template has been successfully read in, and the terms/requested content be found acceptable, one can answer the template with a relationship request.
 This is done by calling the POST /Relationships route.
 This request contains - equivalent to incoming relationship creation changes - any information the other party requested, for example legal and contact information.
 Thus, one should parse the given relationship template correctly and send the required attributes within this request.
 Otherwise the other party might reject the relationship creation change, as requested attributes are not existing.

 ![Create Relationship Request Sequence Diagram](/assets/diagrams/integrate/Connector_CreateRelationshipRequest.png "Create Relationship Request")